Museum Mayer van den Bergh: History

 Fritz collected art for most of his life, making his most expensive and important additions between 1897 and his death at the age of 43 in 1901.
 He was especially interested in art from the 14th to sixteenth century.
 At the time, Gothic and Renaissance art was not particularly appreciated and affordable.
 This allowed him to build a collection of 1.000 pieces of mostly Northern Renaissance art.
+In his childhood, Fritz collected coins.
+This interest stayed with him as coins and tokens make up a considerable part of his art collection.

+The art collector was often the first to purchase widely wanted pieces.
+His knowledge and passion for art allowed him to make fast and well-made decisions.
+Mad Meg by Bruegel, that he bought for 488 Belgian Francs is a prime example.
+The painting was thought to be lost before Fritz bought and discovered it anew.

 Mad Meg by Pieter Brueghel the Elder, one of the museum's masterpieces.

+The Museum

-After his death, his mother Henriette Mayer van den Bergh built between 1901 and 1904 in the banking district of Antwerp a neo-Gothic building to serve as a museum for the expansive art collection of her son.
+After his death, his mother Henriëtte Mayer van den Bergh built a museum in his honour.
+Between 1901 and 1904 in the banking district of Antwerp she built a neo-Gothic building to serve as a museum for the expansive art collection of her son.

+To secure the future of the collection and the museum, Henriette van den Bergh assembled a Board of Regents and composed a will that said the collection should always remain as Fritz Mayer van den Bergh had collected it; nothing can be removed or added.
+Thus, preserving the collection, the way he once accumulated it.

+Henriëtte van den Bergh continued to play an active role within the museum after she founded it.
+She gave visitors private tours which were described as intimate and home-like.
+Fritz also collected applied arts, which were incorporated into the museum interior.

 The City of Antwerp and a Board of Regents have jointly managed the building and collection since 1951.
-The museum started in 2025 works to expand the premises of the museum by adding the adjacent corner house - once the childhood home of Fritz Mayer van den Bergh - and a new building.
+The museum undergoes renovation starting from 2025.
+Works to expand the premises of the museum include adding the adjacent corner house - once the childhood home of Fritz Mayer van den Bergh - and a new building.